Skip to content

 6. Tokens may cover the operating cost of the Gaia-X Ecosystem.
 This specific point can be abstracted by 3rd party brokers wrapping token usage with fiat currency, providing opportunities for new services to be created by the Participants.
 Emitting tokens for the Gaia-X Association’s members is also considered.

-The Gaia-X Registry is used by the Gaia-X Compliance Engine to perform the checks needed to assess Gaia-X Conformity and can be used by 3rd parties to get correct information (about the shapes, T&C, etc).
+The Gaia-X Registry is used by the Gaia-X Compliance Engine to perform the checks needed to assess Gaia-X Compliance and can be used by 3rd parties to get correct information (about the shapes, T&C, etc).
 The Gaia-X Registry will be used as the seeding list for the network of Catalogues.

 This model enables the Participants to operate in the Gaia-X Ecosystem, to autonomously register information, and to access the information which is verifiable by other Participants.